LeeMorinUCF/Credit_COVID19_Canada/README.md

 at the Bank of Canada
 to generate the primary datasets.

-1. Run the SLURM script tu_ind_bc.slurm,
+1. Run the SLURM script df_ind_bc.slurm,
+  which runs a sequence of Python scripts cr_use_bc_Y1Y2.py, for data covering each two-year period 20Y1-20Y2.
-  which runs the Python script tu_ind_bc.py and generates a temporary parquet file df_ind.parquet.
+  It then runs cr_use_bc_combine.py, which generates a temporary parquet file df_ind.parquet.
   This dataset comprises individual-level data that is sufficient to run the data manipulation for credit-card accounts on the nation-wide sample.